Health Benefits of Garlic

 Early America – Native Americans used wild bulbs of garlic in their tea to treat flu-like symptoms.
 The Home Book of Health, written by John Gunn in 1878, featured garlic as a treatment for infections, asthma and lung disorders.

 Garlic can be added to virtually any dish, from pasta sauces, hamburgers and stir-fries to casseroles, grilled vegetables and mashed potatoes.
 Garlic’s complex flavor can add depth to any recipe.
 The next time you are tempted to reach for the salt shaker, think again.
 Try adding some minced garlic instead.
-Garlic is naturally very low in sodium and heart healthy!
+Garlic is naturally very low in sodium!